Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 	}
 }
 ```
-Now, after setting the compass variation, Rudolph can enter in their magnetic compass reading and get back the
-Bearing to True North.
+Now, after setting the compass variation, Rudolph can enter in their magnetic compass reading and get back the  Bearing to True North.
 ```
 $Physics::Navigation::variation = CompassAdjustment.new( value => 7, compass => <W> );

 my $bear ♓️ <43°30′30″M>; say ~$bear;   #OUTPUT 43°30.5 M
 say ~$bear.T;				#OUTPUT 43°37.5 T
 ```
-Santa can even steer (H=Helm) by doing addition/subtraction of the course change Bearing since +/- are already overidden
-for Physics::Measure objects - that's one benefit of these weird ♓️ unicode operators ... they act as a warning that
-language mutations are active in these code regions.
+Santa can even steer (H=Helm) by doing addition/subtraction of the course change Bearing since +/- are already overidden for Physics::Measure objects - that's one benefit of these weird ♓️ unicode operators ... they act as a warning that language mutations are active in these code regions.

-And should Santa be bringing home a sleigh full unwanted ferrous Christmas presents (bikes, climbing frames,
-meccano sets and so on), then this can be accommodated with the ```$Physics::Navigation::deviation``` setting.
+And should Santa be bringing home a sleigh full unwanted ferrous Christmas presents (bikes, climbing frames, Meccano sets and so on), then this can be accommodated with the ```$Physics::Navigation::deviation``` setting.

-And finally Santa, Rudolph and the other reindeer can rest their weary bones around the glowing fire at home
-after a long night's work!
+And finally Santa, Rudolph and the other reindeer can rest their weary bones around the glowing fire at home after a long night's work!

 Merry Christmas to one and all (and any)
 p6steve.   (p6 is pronounced "Physics")